+When visiting a service office wear a mask.
 We recommend applying for documents using the online self service portal.

 You can apply for an ID card and a passport using the PBGB self service portal.
 Fingerprinting is not required when renewing an ID card and you can upload an appropriate document photograph by yourself.
 The photograph requirements are described in detail in the online application environment.

 To apply for a passport, you need to provide your fingerprint.
 Therefore, you need to use a photo booth at a service office, after which you can proceed to fill out the application using the self service portal.
 That way, you can reduce the time spent at a service office.
 If you have provided your fingerprint less than six years ago, you can use it again when applying for a passport.
 When logging into the self service portal, the system will determine whether fingerprinting is necessary.

 The documents ready to be issued are kept at PBGB service offices for six months.

 - An ID card for an adult

 - An ID card for a child

 - An Estonian passport for a child

 The following options can be used as alternatives to the ID card when conducting electronic business: